 In 1997, Ayako started her career as a flutist by the solo recital at Salle Cortot in Paris.
 After her return to Japan, she gave her first solo recital in Japan at Izumi Hall (Osaka), followed by numerous solo and joint recitals; such as at Ishihara Hall in Osaka, Tokyo Opera City, etc. In 1999, she received the Osaka Cultural Festival Encouragement Award for her performance in Osaka.
 She had played as a member of the flute quartet ‘Quatre-Couleurs’ until 2005 and also with many orchestras; such as the Saito Kinen Orchestra under the baton of Seiji Ozawa, the Asia Philharmonic Orchestra under the baton of Myung-Whun Chung, the Jean-François Paillard Chamber Orchestra and the Mito Chamber Orchestra.

-She is now performing as soloist as well as a member of the Tokyo Kosei Wind Orchestra, along with teaching as a part-time lecturer at the Senzoku Gakuen College of Music.
+She is now performing as soloist as well as a member of the Tokyo Kosei Wind Orchestra, along with teaching as a guest professor at the Senzoku Gakuen College of Music.
 In recent years, she is expanding her activities to Asian countries including China, Singapore and Taiwan through holding Yamaha-sponsored concerts and master classes, etc. In 2012, she received an Award in the Performance category from the Japan Academic Society of Wind Music.
 She has released three solo albums; minuit (2002), purity (2005) and chez M (2012).